samuko-things-company/smc_l298n_setup_application/README.md

 # smc_app
 This is a child project of the Samuko Motor Control (**`smc`**) project.
 It contains source code of its GUI application.
-The application requires that you have the `smc_l298n_driver module` is connected to your PC via the FTDI programmer for USB serial communication. without the module, only the start page can be viewed.
+The application requires that you have the **`smc_l298n_pid_driver module`** is connected to your PC via the FTDI programmer for USB serial communication.
+Without the module, only the start page can be viewed.

 ### App Demo
 ![](./docs/smc_app_overview.gif)

 ## Run the GUI app
 - Ensure you have python3 installed on your PC